-The practice reviewed the needs of its local population and engaged with the NHS England Area Team and clinical commissioning group (CCG) to secure improvements to services where these were identified.
-For example, the practice worked closely with the local Integrated Care Community (ICC) which provided services for patients, such as a Care Navigator.
-This was a person to whom patients could be referred, and who would direct them to services which would help them meet their health and social care needs.
+The practice reviewed the needs of their local population and engaged with the NHS England Area Team and clinical commissioning group (CCG) to secure improvements to services where these were identified.
+For example, the practice was part of the CCG's Quality Improvement Scheme aimed at reducing health inequalities across the county by setting all the practices in the area certain quality targets.
+They also worked closely with the Integrated Care Community in the locality to refer patients who required additional care services or social support.

-- The practice offered extended hours on a Monday evening until 9pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients who needed them, including those with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS.
-The practice also offered vaccinations to students during freshers week. - There were disabled facilities and translation services available.
-The practice did not have a hearing loop fitted.
-They told us it had been removed by the company who managed the building and they were in the process of having a new system fitted. - The practice allowed other services to use rooms at the surgery to offer services that would benefit their patients.
-For example, a local carers' organisation held a monthly clinic at the practice.
+- The practice offered extended opening when required on a Tuesday evening until 8.30pm for working patients who could not attend during normal opening hours. - There were longer appointments available for patients who needed them, including those with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccinations available on the NHS, as well as some vaccines only available privately. - There were disabled facilities, a hearing loop and translation services available.
+There were procedures in place to offer access to appointments for patients with a hearing difficulty.
+The practice also sent information in large font on email to assist patients who were visually impaired, and used colour contrast posters in the waiting area. - External providers of services which would benefit patients at the practice, such as the local drug and alcohol support service, were provided with rooms at the practice in order to carry out clinics. - The practice communicated test results to patients via text message.
+Patients could opt out of this service.
+Patients we spoke to on the day who had used the service were very positive about its benefits.